Pesticide issues in the works: Honeybee colony collapse disorder

 What EPA is doing

 Our role in the federal response to CCD is to keep abreast of and help advance research investigating pesticide effects on pollinators.
-To date, we’re aware of no data demonstrating that an EPA-registered pesticide used according to the label instructions has caused CCD.
 While our longstanding regulatory requirements for pesticides are designed to protect beneficial insects such as bees, since 2007 we have been looking at many different ways of possibly improving pollinator protection.